zeynepselber/Human-Resource-Management-Software/README.md

 **All active job postings of a company should be listed in the system.**
 **Employers should be able to close a posting in the system.
 (Passive)**

+**Candidates should be able to enter their CV into the system.**
+- Candidates should be able to add their schools to the system.
+(School name, department)
+- These schools should be able to enter the years they studied in the system.
+- if candidate has not graduated, the graduation year can be blank.
+- The schools where the candidates attend should be adjusted according to the graduation year in reverse order.
+If not graduated this school should be displayed at the top and "in progress".
+- Candidates should be able to enter their work experience.
+(Business name, position)
+- If the candidate is still working, the year of leaving should be blank.
+- Candidates' experience should be reversed according to the year.
+If it is still running, this experience should still be displayed at the top and as "in progress".
+- Candidates should be able to enter the foreign languages they know into the system. ( Language, Level -> 1-5)
+- Candidates must be able to enter photos into the system.
+The photo of the candidate will be kept in the https://cloudinary.com/pricing system.
+(External service integration) Use the free account.
+- Candidates should be able to enter their github addresses in the system.
+- Candidates should be able to enter their linkedin addresses into the system.
+- Candidates should be able to enter the programming languages or technologies they know into the system.
+(Programming/Technology name)
+- Candidates should be able to add a cover letter to the system.

 ## Built With
 -   [Java](https://www.oracle.com/java/technologies/)  - The programing language used
 -  [SpringBoot ]